The Isle of Lost Ships (1923 film)

-The Isle of Lost Ships is a 1923 American silent adventure/melodrama film directed and produced by Maurice Tourneur and distributed by Associated First National Pictures.
-The film is based on Crittenden Marriott's novel The Isle of Dead Ships c.1909.
-The story was re-filmed in 1929 by director Irvin Willat.
+The Isle of Lost Ships is a 1923 American silent adventure/melodrama film produced and directed by Maurice Tourneur.
+It was distributed by Associated First National Pictures.
+The film is based on the novel The Isle of Dead Ships written by Crittenden Marriott around 1909.
+In 1929, director Irvin Willat, re-filmed the story.

-Tourneur himself made a different story with similar theme called The Ship of Lost Souls (1929) which had a young German actress, Marlene Dietrich, in the cast.
+Maurice Tourneur himself also created a different film with a similar theme called The Ship of Lost Souls in 1929, featuring the young German actress, Marlene Dietrich in the cast.

-The 1923 film has long since been thought to be lost.
+The 1923 version of the film is believed to be lost, and no longer available.